WebOrigami/docs/src/content/pattern/deep.md

 ## Deep object graphs

 We rewrite the `get` implementation in `ObjectGraph.js`, adding a simplistic check to see whether the value we're passing back is a plain JavaScript object.
-If it is a plain object, but is not already explorable, we'll wrap in its own `ObjectGraph` before returning it.
+If it is a plain object, but is not already explorable, we'll wrap it in its own `ObjectGraph` before returning it.

 ```{{'js'}}
 /* src/deep/ObjectGraph.js */